PhantomInsights/mexican-government-report/README.md

 # Mexican Government Report Text Analysis

-In this repository I will document the complete process of extracting text from a PDF file, cleaning it, passing it through a `NLP` pipeline and presenting the results with graphs and plots.
+In this repository, I will document the complete process of extracting text from a PDF file, cleaning it, passing it through an `NLP` pipeline and presenting the results with graphs and plots.

 The PDF file is quite special, it is the government report of 2019, which was released the 1st of September.
 This PDF file can be found in the data folder.